Kimberly L. Geeslin

 - The intersection of sociolinguistics and Second Language Acquisition (language variation and change)

-Most recently, I have collaborated with several co-authors to expand our current knowledge of the variation of the copula contrast in Spanish and the degree to which individual characteristics play a role in the acquisition and ultimate attainment of the Spanish copulas.
-I am currently expanding this research to include additional grammatical structures in Spanish and to investigate the variation that occurs across tasks in second language acquisition research.
-As an extension of this research, I have embarked on a project in which I connect what is known about the second language acquisition of variable structures to language pedagogy and teacher training.
+Most recently, I have collaborated with several co-authors to expand our current knowledge of the variationin a range of variables structures in Spanish and the degree to which individual characteristics play a role in the acquisition of these structures.
+As an extension of this research, I have embarked on a project in which I connect what is known about the second language acquisition of variable structures to language attitudes and language change.

 Courses Recently Taught